 A quick summer lunch: Cold Tanuki Udon!
 It’s a refreshing chilled udon noodle dish drizzled in umami-rich mentsuyu and topped with cucumber, tomatoes, tenkasu (tempura scraps), wakame seaweed, and soft-boiled egg.

 When the weather gets too hot, 1) your appetite goes down, 2) you don’t want to cook, 3) all you want to eat is something cold and cool down, like Green Tea Shaved Ice.
-Sure, I have skipped a meal and enjoy cold treats for lunch when I wasn’t a mom.
-But with my children around, I have to think of QUICK and EASY (and cold!) dishes for our lunch, and of course it should be delicious as well.
+Sure, I skipped a meal and enjoyed cold treats for lunch when I wasn’t a mom.
+But with my children around, I have to think of QUICK and EASY (and cold!) dishes for our lunch, and of course, they should be delicious as well.
 Cold Tanuki Udon (冷やしたぬきうどん) is a perfect lunch on those hot days.

-Tanuki Udon is a udon noodle soup usually served in a hot dashi broth and topped with tempura bits called tenkasu.
-However, during the summer months this dish is often prepared cold.
+Tanuki Udon is a udon noodle soup dish usually served in a hot dashi broth and topped with tempura bits called tenkasu.
+However, during the summer months, this dish is often prepared cold.
 It’s very refreshing and super easy to prepare.

 If you don’t think you could get tempura bits in nearby grocery stores, don’t worry.
 You could use the leftover tempura crumbs from when you make tempura, or simply skip it and enjoy tanuki udon with your favorite ingredients (but can’t call it Tanuki, as it refers to tenkasu).

 - Mentsuyu (Noodle-based soup) – You can make a big batch from scratch (and keep in the fridge), or buy a premade bottle from a Japanese/Asian grocery store or on Amazon.

 - Tenkasu (tempura scraps) – You can make your own if your local Japanese/Asian grocery store does not have it.